Adversarial Examples for Models of Code: Background

 One of the most common algorithms to approximate the above problem is \emph{gradient descent} \cite{cauchy1847methode} using \emph{backpropagation} \cite{kelley1960gradient}.
 When gradient descent is used for training, the following update rule is applied repeatedly to update the model's weights:

-where $\eta$ is hyper parameter called \emph{learning rate}.
-Intuitively, the gradient descent algorithm can be viewed as taking small steps in the direction of the steepest descent, until reaching a (possibly local) minimum.
-This process is illustrated in \Cref{fig:gradientDescentIllustration} where $\theta$ contains a single trainable variable.
+where $\eta \in \mathcal{R}$ is a small scalar hyperparameter called \emph{learning rate}, for example, $0.001$.
+Intuitively, the gradient descent algorithm can be viewed as taking small steps in the direction of the steepest descent, until a (possibly local) minimum is reached.
+This process is illustrated in \Cref{fig:gradientDescentIllustration}, where $\theta$ contains a single trainable variable $\theta \in \mathcal{R}$.